-Given the behavioral result, we did not expect to see a significant neural response following the oddball stimulation in the at the FOS{oddball} (i.e. 0.125 Hz) in the low oddball condition.
-Indeed, At the FOS{oddball} (i.e. 0.125 Hz), the main analysis revealed a significant modulation only in the beta frequency band at central and parietal electrodes at the FOS{oddball} in the high oddball condition (hypothesis 6a).
-This would meancould indicate that the oddball stimulation cycles waswere not able to elicit a consistent modulation of ongoing oscillations (disconfirming)

-hypothesis 6b), regardless of the stimulation intensity and thus that ratings and neural response were dissociated from each other.
+Given the behavioral result, we did not expect to see a significant neural response at the FOSoddball (i.e. 0.125 Hz) in the low oddball condition.
+Indeed, the main analysis revealed a significant modulation only in the beta frequency band at central and parietal electrodes at the FOSoddball in the high oddball condition (hypothesis 6a).
+This could indicate that the oddball stimulation cycles were not able to elicit a consistent modulation of ongoing oscillations (disconfirming hypothesis 6b), regardless of the stimulation intensity and thus that ratings and neural response were would be dissociated from each other in this experiment.
 Yet, at the time of writing the Stage 1 of this RR, the author team had underestimated the relevance of the harmonics that are inherently present in the frequency representation of a signal.
 Retter et al. (2021) published a compelling discussion of the importance of these harmonics and provided evidence that, if harmonics are neglected in the analysis, a relevant portion of the neural response is lost.
 Additionally, they demonstrated that both low stimulation frequencies and non-sinusoidal stimulation patterns led to a larger number of relevant harmonics (Retter et al., 2021).
-Given our experimental setup, it was thus worth examining the obtained frequency spectra (see Figure 9) and it appeared to be relevant activity was found at least at the first 2- harmonics of the FOS{oddball} before the frequency relating to the baseline stimulation (FOS{base}).
-We therefore added an exploratory analysis to this RR, which took-included these two harmonics for the assessment of the response at the FOS{oddball} into account (Heinrich et al., 2009; Milton et al., 2020).
-The results of this exploratory analysis showed -a significant modulation of ongoing oscillations at the aggregated oddball frequency (FOSass)-in the high oddball condition for all frequency bands (confirming hypothesis 6a).
-The lack of such a significant modulation in the low oddball condition (disconfirming hypothesis 6b) might indicate that (at least given the present experimental setup) stimulus intensity could be the main driving factor behind the magnitude of synchronized neural activity leading to a measurable modulation of ongoing oscillations.
+Given our experimental setup, it was thus worth examining the obtained frequency spectra (see Figure 9) and relevant activity was found at least at the first 2 harmonics of the FOSoddball before the frequency relating to the baseline stimulation (FOSbase).
+We therefore added an exploratory analysis to this RR, which included these two harmonics for the assessment of the response at the FOSoddball (Heinrich et al., 2009; Milton et al., 2020).
+The results of this exploratory analysis showed a significant modulation of ongoing oscillations at the aggregated oddball frequency (FOSass) in the high oddball condition for all frequency bands (confirming hypothesis 6a).
+The lack of such a significant modulation in the low oddball condition (disconfirming hypothesis 6b) might indicate that (at least given the present experimental setup and obtained statistical power) stimulus intensity could be the main driving factor behind the magnitude of synchronized neural activity leading to a measurable modulation of ongoing oscillations.
+We cannot exclude that an adapted experimental design with a larger statistical power would lead to a divergent result.